vijendra-rana/Stanford-CS231n/README.md

 # Stanford-CS231n
 These are my attempt to solve the Assignments for CS231n

 I have taken a lot of help from  https://github.com/MyHumbleSelf/cs231n , https://github.com/bruceoutdoors/CS231n and https://github.com/cthorey/CS231

 ##Some tips and links I have written down while working with assignments

 ###Assignment 1

-KNN no loops - great talk by Jake https://www.youtube.com/watch?v=EEUXKG97YRw
+KNN no loops - great talk by <a href = "https://www.youtube.com/watch?v=EEUXKG97YRw">Jake </a>

+My notes are <a href = "https://github.com/vijendra-rana/Stanford-CS231n/blob/master/no_loop_knn_notes.pdf">here </a>

 a very useful way to get all the scores of correct labels - used very often throughout
 <br>